 You absolutely can.
 Just make sure to presoak them and boil them before starting this recipe.

-For sure, just make adjustments for cook time as black chickpeas tend to take longer to cook.
+For sure!
+Make adjustments for cooking time as black chickpeas tend to take longer to cook.

 More snack recipes to try